 You can collect images, or jot down quotes or words of inspiration and even ideas and stick them all onto a board.
 Keep this vision board close to you.
 Whether it’s at your desk or in your bedroom.
 Look at it and add to it every day.

 It could be a look at what your life will look like in 5 years’ time or perhaps the tropical island you’ve always dreamed of living on.
 Or maybe you want a new car or a better house…stick it on there!

 Do you know exactly what you want your business to look like in the future?
 Write about it, then stick it on the board.
 This just builds upon something that will motivate you every single time you look at it.
 Anytime you’re feeling down, return to the board and spend time looking at everything in there.

 All entrepreneurs need more sleep!

 Research shows that sleep deprivation impairs attention and working memory.
 It also affects other functions, such as long-term memory and decision-making.
-It’s okay to do the late night grind every now and then.
+It’s okay to do the late-night grind every now and then.
 And it is easier said than done, particularly when you’ve got hundreds of ideas and problems swirling around your mind.
-If you can try to create a sleep schedule and always incorporate exercise into your day.
+You can try to create a sleep schedule and always incorporate exercise into your day.
 This will help you sleep better at night.

 There are going to be many setbacks along the way.
 Entrepreneurs need to develop tough skin.
 I hate to break it to you, but there’s a good chance that failure is going to happen.
 Instead of letting these hurdles consume you, learn how to recover and come back stronger.